WVURAIL/dspira/assets/README.md

 The [lecture index](lessons/lectures/README.md) records titles, credits, and available date information.
 Do not infer a year for undated material.
 Original source notices remain with the lecture collection.
 The two teaching figures under `images/astronomy/` retain the same original rights and credits.

+The telescope equipment checklist and two-horn setup instructions now live directly on their lesson pages.
+Their former PDF addresses remain available through pinned compatibility downloads.
+Keep construction packets, slide decks, worksheets, and teacher planning sheets when their printable format serves the activity.

 ## Worksheets